 - Vatanulomana: Takes vata / wind downward, mild laxative

 Pipri mula is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
-It is considered bad for sperms and fetus.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.
+It is considered bad for sperms, and fetus.

 Katu Viapk herbs / foods, pungent after digestion.
-It increases dryness in body.
-Such foods reduce fertility and Kapha.
-Katu vipaak has catabolic effect on body.
+It increases dryness in the body.
+Such foods reduce fertility, and Kapha.
+Katu vipaak has catabolic effect on the body.

 - Panchakola Churna